swiftlang/swift-package-manager/Documentation/PackageCollections.md

 }
 ```

-The signature string will include the certificate's public key and chain so that they can be used for verification later when SwiftPM user [adds the collection](#signed-package-collections) to their configured
+- The signature string (represented by `"<SIGNATURE>"`) is used to verify the contents of the collection file haven't been tampered with since it was signed when SwiftPM user [adds the collection](#signed-package-collections) to their configured list of collections.
+It includes the certificate's public key and chain.
-list of collections.
+- `certificate` contains details extracted from the signing certificate. `subject.commonName` should be consistent with the name of the publisher so that it's recognizable by users.
+The root of the certificate must be [installed and trusted on users' machines](#trusted-root-certificates).

 #### Requirements on signing certificate

 Certificates used for signing package collections must meet the following requirements, which are checked and enforced during signature generation (publishers) and verification (SwiftPM users):
 - The timestamp at which signing/verification is done must fall within the signing certificate's validity period.
 - The certificate's "Extended Key Usage" extension must include "Code Signing".
-- The certificate must use either 256-bit EC (recommended) or 2048-bit RSA key.
+- The certificate must use either 256-bit EC (recommended for enhanced security) or 2048-bit RSA key.
 - The certificate must not be revoked.
 The certificate authority must support OCSP, which means the certificate must have the "Certificate Authority Information Access" extension that includes OCSP as a method, specifying the responder's URL.
 - The certificate chain is valid and root certificate must be trusted.